resel143/shopify-discount-app/README.md

 # Volume Discount Shopify App

+[Note - Find All project images added below the ReadMe file]

 A tiny Shopify application built using the MERN stack that enables merchants to configure and display "Buy 2, Get X% Off" automatic discounts.

 ## 🚀 Installation & Setup